doodspav/motionphoto/README.md

 This library has a dependency on `exiftool`.

-Instructions for installing it can be found [here](https://exiftool.org/install.html) and it must be available on `PATH`, or it can be installed with a package manager.
+Instructions for installing `exiftool` can be found [here](https://exiftool.org/install.html), and it must be installed on `PATH`.
+Alternatively, it can be installed using a package manager.

 ## Usage